andymeneely/project-timber-wolf/rules/RULES.md

 **Undoing**.
 If unknown information is revealed after you commit to an Action, your Action cannot be undone, otherwise you may undo in good faith.

 **Required subactions** The Noise(🔊) and the Alert(⚠) sub-actions are required, but all other sub-actions are not required.
-If any Crisis card appears on the top of the Event deck, immediately queue it for the Event phase.
+If any Crisis card ever appears on the top of the Event deck for any reason, immediately queue it.

 **No passing**.
-You MUST choose an Action on your Character or Skills.
+You MUST choose an Action each round.

 **No alphas**.
-You have the final say about what to do with your own character.
+You have the final say about your character.

 **Escape any time**.
 You may opt to initiate Escape Phase at any time.
 You must still do the Event phase.